 Employers who pay learners a stipend can claim back each cent paid, yet stipends are often as low as R1 500 per month or R30 per day.

-Youth use this money for food, rent, transport, clothes, toiletries and inevitable ‘Black tax’.
-Contrary to popular corporate belief, all youth do not come from financially privileged homes who can subsidize their participation.
+Youth use this money for food, rent, transport, clothes, toiletries, and the inevitable ‘Black tax’.
+Contrary to popular corporate belief, all youth do not come from financially privileged homes that can subsidize their participation.

-Are low stipends being used to increase the opportunity for low wages once qualified thereby driving down local labour rates?
+Are low stipends being used to increase the opportunity for low wages once learners are qualified?

-Do these rates protect the dignity of our youth and ensure that their well being is protected?
+Do the stipend rates protect the dignity of our youth and ensure that their well-being is protected?